FranzZemen/re/ts-src/wiki/quick-start/quick-start.md

 Text where applicable.
 Thus "--- ___ ---" which is the universal symbol of SOS in Morse would have a Data Type of Morse, but "a-- ___ ---" would have a Data Type of Text.

-This concludes the Quick Start teaser.
+This concludes the Quick Start.

 # TODO: MOVE THE REST OF THIS SOMEWHERE ELSE